Lost confidence

 Even further, the The Lindeberg—Lévy Central Limit Theorem shows that the same is true even when each sample is drawn from a different underlying probability distribution.
 This holds only under certain conditions (independence, finite variance, and no single variable dominates all others).
 Arguably these conditions fail with distributions common in startup environments, e.g. some Power Laws have infinite variance.

-Portfolios work when you want solid, predictable, but they don’t work when you want outlier results.
-An example of the latter are venture capitalist or angels investor portfolios, where 65% lose money, and only 10% generate returns high enough to justify the risk and illiquidity.
+Portfolios work when you value being predictable, but they don’t work when you want outlier results.
+An example of the latter is a venture or angel portfolio, where 65% of those portfolios lose money and only 10% generate returns high enough to justify the risk and illiquidity.
 When hunting outliers, you need all-in investments, not portfolios.7

 7 Mathematically, the reason for this breakage is that the underlying distribution of startup returns is a Power Law that violates the Lindeberg criteria mentioned above.